7 Deal breakers when buying property in Costa Rica

 Get your budget before you start looking at buying a property in Costa Rica.
 Talk to the banks and get pre-qualified first.
 Don’t start looking at property for sale that you might fall in love with and then find out you’ll not be able to afford it.
 Once you’ve done that to yourself, you won’t like any property within your budget and you’ll be unhappy in any home you purchase.
 This might be your biggest deal-breaker for life.

 3. The location

 With traffic getting only worse and not any better in the near future, you want to pick the right location for your new property in Costa Rica.
-Still working and where?
+Are you still working and where?
 Will your kids be going to school, and maybe in need of a particular school?
 Does the hubby play golf 3 times a week?
-Find out what location would fit your family best, before you start looking at buying property in Costa Rica.
+Find out what location would fit your family best, before you start looking at buying a property in Costa Rica.

 4. The home condition

 Buying a fixer-upper?
 Changing a couple of countertops sounds like an easy plan, but are you sure it’s only the countertops that need replacement?
 Maybe you don’t want to spend $500 – $1,000 for a home inspection and find out what needs repaired or replaced on the property.
 Foundation damage, retaining wall damage, sliding property, a termite plague or serious roof damage are a few expensive deal breakers.